TemanWisata/.github/profile/README.md

 Here's what our project can do.
 We focused on creating a seamless user experience through these core functionalities:

-- ** personalized Recommendations:** After rating a few destinations, the system uses collaborative and content-based filtering to generate a personalized list of similar locations that are likely to appeal to the user.
+- **🎯 Personalized Recommendations:** After rating a few destinations, the system uses collaborative and content-based filtering to generate a personalized list of similar locations that are likely to appeal to the user.

 - **📍 Rate Destinations:** Users can rate tourist attractions, which helps the system learn their preferences and improve the quality of future recommendations.
 - **🏆 Discover Top Places:** See a curated list of the top-rated destinations and popular attractions by province to get inspiration for your next trip.
 - **⚡ Fast & Responsive:** Implemented caching for the recommendation models to ensure users receive suggestions quickly and efficiently.